Sayak Airport: History

 On August 8, 2025, a landmark moment arrived with the groundbreaking of a new passenger terminal building.
 Backed by the Department of Transportation and the Department of Tourism, the project promised to increase pre-departure seating capacity from 200 to 750 passengers, with six new check-in counters and modernized facilities.
-Dizon emphasized that the modular design would allow completion in just eight months, in time for the Philippines’ hosting of the ASEAN Summit in 2026.
+Dizon emphasized that the modular design would allow completion in just eight months, in time for the Philippines' hosting of the ASEAN Summit in 2026.
 He also acknowledged the issue of high airfares to Siargao, pledging to work with airlines to lower ticket prices, while noting that only a runway extension allowing jet aircraft would significantly reduce costs.

 On August 18, 2025, the Department of Transportation summoned airlines after reports that roundtrip fares to Siargao had reached as high as ₱30,000.
-Dizon remarked that “at times, it is cheaper to go to Japan than to Siargao,” underscoring the absurdity of domestic fares surpassing international routes.
+Dizon remarked that "at times, it is cheaper to go to Japan than to Siargao," underscoring the absurdity of domestic fares surpassing international routes.
 He called on airlines to explain the pricing and pressed the Civil Aeronautics Board and Civil Aviation Authority to explore ways to lower costs, especially with the holiday season approaching.
 The episode reflected a broader tension: while infrastructure expansion was underway, affordability and accessibility remained unresolved challenges.

-Parallel to these developments, the Department of Transportation was reviewing an unsolicited Public-Private Partnership proposal from the Gokongwei-led JG Summit Holdings and the Gotianun-led Filinvest Development Corporation.
+Parallel to these developments, the Department of Transportation was reviewing an unsolicited public-private partnership (PPP) proposal from the Gokongwei-led JG Summit Holdings and the Gotianun-led Filinvest Development Corporation.
 The proposal bundled the modernization of several regional airports, including Siargao, Davao, and Bohol.
 While the PPP focused on operations and maintenance, Dizon clarified that runway expansion would remain a government responsibility, given its high cost and environmental implications.
 This bundling strategy reflected a broader infrastructure policy of leveraging private sector efficiency while retaining state control over capital-intensive expansions.